Protect yourself from inflation by keeping your funds in a high interest account.

 For a full list of our investment products, check out our investment bonds page.

-This requires some careful money-management to ensure that there are enough funds in your current account to cover direct debits and spending.
+If you prefer to keep your funds in a separate savings account, employ careful money-management skills to ensure that there are enough funds in your current account to cover direct debits and spending.
 Transferring funds between your current account and your instant access savings account can be done very easily with online banking.
-A new faster version of the APACS system has made internet transfers much quicker, helping you to manage your cash requirements.

-Have your salary paid into an high interest instant access savings account.
+Have your salary paid into wherever your interest returns are highest.

 Set up Internet Banking.